Mic92/sops-nix/README.md

 <details>
 <summary><b>3.
 Get a public key for your target machine</b></summary>

-The easiest way to add new machines is using SSH host keys (this requires OpenSSH to be enabled).
+The easiest way to add new machines is by using SSH host keys (this requires OpenSSH to be enabled).

-If you are using age, the `ssh-to-age` tool can be used to convert any SSH public key to the age format:
+If you are using `age`, the `ssh-to-age` tool can be used to convert any SSH Ed25519 public key to the `age` format:
 ```console
 $ nix-shell -p ssh-to-age --run 'ssh-keyscan my-server.com | ssh-to-age'
 age1rgffpespcyjn0d8jglk7km9kfrfhdyev6camd3rck6pn8y47ze4sug23v3